Leadership Lessons From The Coronavirus Pandemic and Other Challenging Times.

 I have found this year a real challenge.
 I felt like I had lost almost all strategic elements of improvement in my areas of responsibility.
-For the first time in a long time I didn’t have a defined goal.
+For the first time in a long time, I didn’t have a defined goal.
 Any leadership course stresses how important it is to get buy-in to your vision.
-How important it is to work as a team that share values.
+How important it is to work as a team that shares values.
 A leader sets the direction of the school and culture.
 During the pandemic late, missing or vague guidance from the DfE meant individual school leaders had to set the direction of their school’s response to a global crisis.

-In order to regain my leadership ethos I spent the summer developing my own value set and vision statement.
+In order to regain focus on my leadership ethos I spent the summer developing my own value set and vision statement.
 If anyone has done an exercise like this it can make you cringe.
 Like writing a personal statement on a job application.
 All you are doing is formalising what you stand for and putting it out there for those you work with to see.
 Some will choose to embrace this, some will need you to communicate your personal vision and belief systems through your words and deeds.
 To take it a stage further I decided to publish mine as The School of Joy Approach.
 Why?
 This was to show people, and maybe myself that I could be more than a manager.
 I spent too long not thinking of myself as a leader or not thinking I was good enough to claim the job title.

 Leadership Lesson: Be an Optimistic Leader

 Not so much a leadership skill as an approach.
 I listened to Simon Sinek’s The Infinite Game as an audiobook on my commute.
-This helped me stop thinking about short term goals and focusing on the longer-term outcomes we wanted as a school.
+This helped me stop thinking about short-term goals and focus on the longer-term outcomes we wanted as a school.
 We rarely discuss the importance of optimism in leadership.
-Leaders need to believe that every member of their team has potential for growth and development.
+Leaders need to believe that every member of their team has the potential for growth and development.
 Developing others to take forward your shared vision and values is important.
-We need an optimistic belief that things will improve over time, challenges can be overcome.
+We need an optimistic belief that things will improve over time, and challenges can be overcome.
 Optimistic leadership allows you to put trust in others and recognise the need to be actively supportive and encouraging.
 Of course there are times when you need to challenge those who are not following the vision or actively pushing against it.

 When you are optimistic you can distribute leadership more effectively as you trust in your team to do the right thing, make the right decisions.
 I found myself using my values as a filter to guide their own decisions.
 This view also encourages you to invest in your team, to seek constant development opportunities for them and support their desires to progress or have an impact on practice.